ManabiIO/manabitan/README.md

 We regularly benchmark these 3 things and if if it becomes slower than normal we will work to fix it.

+If a new feature or bug makes one of these 3 things slower, we will exterminate it ruthlessly to ensure we are the best dictionary app on the market.

 Manabitan is a dictionary app that lets you mine to Anki.

-If a new feature or bug makes one of these 3 things slower, we will exterminate it ruthlessly to ensure we are the best dictionary app on the market.
+If this is not fast, then what is the point of this software?

 ## Why not contribute to Yomitan directly?